mikechibuzor/qr-c/README.md

+# QR-C

-I am the GOAT, Chibuzor
+We are the GOATs, Chibuzor & Akin